Faerûn

 Tyr Images

-A barrel with the symbol of Tyr on the side.
+A shield with the symbol of Tyr.

 View more related images (scroll down)